lucasstarepravo/train-hok/README.md

 Before running, define the following:
 - The location of your training data.
 - The architecture of the model (number of layers and neurons per layer).
-- The type of model to train (choose between PINN, or MLP).
+- The type of model to train
 - The number of GPUs to use.
 - The directory where the trained model should be saved.